DM8tyProgrammer/mighty-articles/squashing-git-commit.md

 Typically, Feedback Loop involving work leads you to commit frequently.

 - To fix a problem, in a message-driven application, the impact of a fix is hard to foresee in downstream systems.
-The well-known technique partial fix and verify.
+The well-known technique: partially fix and verify.
 - You are experimenting with a configuration file driven system like CI ( Jenkins, Travis).
 You have to frequent commits to check or learn the effect of the configuration changes.

-Whatever the reason, if you look at the history of the git repository; it may frown you or anyone.
+Whatever the reason, if you look at the history of the git repository, it may frown you or anyone.

 ![bad commit history](https://miro.medium.com/max/2732/1*jX0ARIpb2YAp0vZfIo_PhA.png)

-<figcaption>Last 3 commits are related; All can be combined to one commit</figcaption>
+<figcaption>Last three commits are related; All can be combined to one commit</figcaption>

-Don’t worry; there is a three-steps process that helps you to hide your sins.
+Don’t worry; there is a three-step procedure that helps you to hide your sins.

 ## Step 1: Freeze branch

-Forbid anyone to push any code to the desired branch.
+Forbid anyone to push any new change to the branch whose commits need to be squashed.

 ## Step 2: Rebase